-What will most probably take place during the decade is an aggravation of the problem because of the greater demand on the one hand (owing to the increase in average age of the population, greater frequency of accidents, etc.) and on the other to the fact that no positive change is foreseen in the attitude toward expanding the number of facilities where rehabilitation services can be offered.
+What will most probably take place during the decade is an aggravation of the problem, due on the one hand to the greater demand (owing to the increase in average age of the population, higher rates of accidents, and so on) and on the other to the fact that no positive change is foreseen in the attitude toward expanding the number of facilities where rehabilitation services can be offered.

-Include, in all medical care programs, basic rehabilitation services to ensure that the disabled persons being served by them can return to as normal a life as possible.
+Inclusion, in all medical care programs, of basic rehabilitation services to ensure that the disabled persons being served by them can return to as normal a life as possible.